 The program is open to both Native and non-Native applicants.
-Enrolment management procedures of the School of Native Studies and the Faculty of Agriculture, Forestry, and Home Economics will apply for all years of the program.
+Enrolment management procedures of the School of Native Studies and the Faculty of Agriculture, Forestry, and Home Economics will apply for all years

 Students will remain in the Faculty or School to which they were admitted for the duration of their program.